Why Is My Facebook Ads Not Delivering? Expert Tips To Fix [2025]

 Maybe you accidentally deleted the post, or perhaps it violated Facebook’s Community Standards.
 It’s easy to overlook with so many posts and ads running simultaneously.

-Your budget or bid too low
+Your budget/bid is too low

 your budget or bid too low

-Your account spending limit is too low
+Your budget/bid is too low

 Audience size is too small